affantopal/affantopal/README.md

 ![elvish](elvish.png)
 # Hi there 👋
-I am a Computer Engineering student in Yıldız Technical University and I'm in my last year at the moment.
+I am a Computer Engineering student in Yildiz Technical University and I'm in my last year at the moment.
 I am mostly interested in Game Development and Artificial Intelligence.

 I'm currently focused on learning HTML - CSS - Javascript to expand my knowledge in Frontend development.